AyushGupta51379/Web_Development/HTML/Common_knowledge/Readme.md

 There are hundreds of different HTML elements.
 Here are some of the most com‐ mon.

-## <!DOCTYPE html>
-The standard document type declaration.
-Must be the first thing in the docu‐ ment.
 ## html
 Surrounds all HTML content in a document.
 ## head